The Vikings had nowhere to turn but the sea.

 Up the fjord

-Next day at the harbor, I watched the summer-camp kids sort and identify their catches of fish, starfish, lobsters and urchins.
+Next day at the harbor, I watched the summer-camp kids sort and identify their catches of fish, starfish, lobsters, and urchins.

-Then I joined a speed-boat tour of the fjord with Lars.
+Then I joined a speedboat tour of the fjord with Lars.
 Four other passengers and I put on insulated, waterproof red jumpsuits to stay warm and dry in the wind.
 We looked as though we were driving at Talladega, but without sponsor logos.

 Later I hiked the trail up to Orrabenken, overlooking the town and the fjord.
 School kids scampered past me like mountain goats.

 While I paused at a viewpoint, a local women stopped to chat.
-She and her husband were trail runners.
+She and her husband are trail runners.
 Of course, she knew the husband-and-wife owners of my hotel.
 Everyone knows everyone in this remote area.

 Later at the hotel, I mentioned to Unni that I ran into one of her neighbors on the trail.